danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 The code is static.
 Why is that important?
 The frozen state yielding a multitude of infinities in variation through time fascinates me.
 Feels paradoxical.
 Goes on to talk about complexity.
 The scope or sampling window matters.
 Static or in flux.
-The fan in the Robert Miles on ai safety video is the intitial instance that made me think of this.
+The fan in the Robert Miles on AI safety video is the initial instance that made me think of this.
 Has to do with the presentation aspect.
 I work on the code until it reaches a static state which is most to my liking.
 While I might not listen to an eternity's worth of the generated material I'll listen to a good long while.
-The longest I have in the past listened to a material to make sure I liked all of the material I generated with a atatic piece of code is 8 and a half hours.
+The longest I have in the past listened to a material to make sure I liked all of the material I generated with a static piece of code is 8 and a half hours.
 I did that for No value without utility which can be found here:
 [link](https://danielmkarlsson.github.io/)

-By projecting static code in combination with fixed media is for the greater part due to my fascination for complexity i emerging out of simplicity.
+By projecting static code in combination with fixed media is for the greater part due to my fascination for complexity emerging out of simplicity.
 To a smaller degree I cant help but go against the prescribed modus operandi of playing the code within so called live coding like an instrument.
 That is not what I want to do.
 I want to organise sound in a very specific way.
 Another nice